Are you thinking of starting a career in Digital Marketing? It’s a great choice! I can tell you this without hesitation.

 There are a plethora of good tools available, and although they are not free, the monthly fee is an investment for your career and another great item for your resume.

 My recommended tools are:

 Starting a career in digital marketing is a great choice.
-There is increased demand for digital marketing professionals worldwide, the salary is good (depending on experience) and it’s a job you can do on our own as a freelancer or by joining a digital marketing agency.
+There is increased demand for digital marketing professionals worldwide, the salary is good (depending on experience) and it’s a job you can do on your own as a freelancer or by joining a digital marketing agency.

 If you are starting out now, your first concern should be to build your skills.
-Digital marketing is not a ‘single thing’ that you learn by taking a course and then get to work.
+Digital marketing is not a ‘single thing’ that you learn by taking a course and then getting to work.

 There are many disciplines that make up digital marketing and you should be an expert in all of them if you want to reach the higher end of the pay scale.

 The best way to learn digital marketing is to practice on your own website.
 Create a blog and start writing content.
 Spend time mastering SEO and then move on to Google Ads and Facebook marketing.

 If you have the opportunity to join an established digital marketing agency then do it.
 The experience you will gain working with experts and on multiple projects will be invaluable.

 If you want to become self-employed or start your own digital marketing business, then start your career as a freelancer and gradually build your clientele and expand your business.